Filing for an Annulment

 Filing the Annulment Papers

-Make sure you read through the Annulment Overview section to make sure you understand the differences between an annulment and a divorce, and be sure you understand the grounds you will have to prove.
-If you believe that you have grounds to ask a Nevada court for an annulment, there are number of steps you must take to pursue an annulment case.
+- Do I qualify for an annulment?
+There are only a few reasons that the court can grant an annulment.
+Read the Annulment Overview page to make sure you understand the differences between an annulment and a divorce, and be sure you understand the grounds you will have to prove.

 After you complete the steps on this page, a copy of the summons and complaint (and anything else you filed) must be hand-delivered to your spouse (the “Defendant”).
 The Court does not serve the papers for you.
 It is up to YOU to make sure your spouse gets served after you file for annulment.

-To open an annulment case, you will need to file these four forms:
+To open an annulment case, you will need to file three required forms below.

-This form asks for basic information about you, your spouse, and any children that you and your spouse have together.
+This form is REQUIRED.
+It lists basic information about you, your spouse, and any children that you and your spouse have together.
 You are the Plaintiff and your spouse is the Defendant.
 The Clerk of Court uses this information to open your case.

 - The reasons you are asking for an annulment (be sure to review the Grounds for Annulment to understand the legal reasons a court may grant an annulment)